pypeit/PypeIt/doc/coadding.rst

 Note that most of the challenges associated with the coadding are related to CR identification, especially for cases of only two input spectra.

+The main parameters driving the CR algorithms are described in :ref:`cosmic_ray_keys`.

 Two Spectra
 -----------